As of October 2021 Associate Professor Manning has a career that spans 50 years and 4 countries, each with a unique approach to Emergency Medicine.

 His formal Emergency Medicine residency training commenced in Toledo, Ohio USA in 1977, and he subsequently obtained his Board certification in 1984, recertifying in 1993.
 He worked for 17 years in Toledo as an attending physician in a busy department with a heavy accent on clinical work and teaching.

-Associate Professor Manning is a past Oral Board examiner for the American Board of Emergency Medicine, and is a past examiner for the Conjoint MCEM / MMed [A&E] in Singapore.
+A/Prof Manning is a past Oral Board examiner for the American Board of Emergency Medicine, and is a past examiner for the Conjoint MCEM/MMed [A&E] in Singapore.
 He is a past Chairman of the Residency Advisory Committee of the Ministry of Health, Singapore.

 His current position as Emeritus Consultant in the Emergency Medicine Department at the National University Hospital combines clinical work, teaching at both undergraduate and postgraduate levels, and administration at Medical Board level.
 He is Vice-Chairman Medical Board for Clinical Risk Management & Medico-legal matters, and, Chairman of the Mortality Audit Committee.